Cancer is a serious disease in which the cells start dividing abnormally in an uncontrolled manner.

 These cancer cells develop in the bones and soft tissues such as fat tissues, cartilages, blood vessels, lymph and other supporting tissues of tendons and ligaments.

-The most common form of sarcoma in the bone is osteosarcoma and in soft tissues are Kaposi sarcoma, liposarcoma, malignant fibrous histiocytoma, leiomyosarcoma, and dermatofibrosarcoma protuberans.
+The most common form of sarcoma in the bone is osteosarcoma, and in soft tissues include Kaposi sarcoma, liposarcoma, malignant fibrous histiocytoma, leiomyosarcoma, and dermatofibrosarcoma protuberans.

-Leukemia is completely different from other cancer.
+Leukaemia is completely different from other types of cancer.
 It is caused by the uncontrolled production of white blood cells (Lymphoid cells and myeloid cells).
 These abnormal white blood cells damage the tissues of the bone marrow and crowd the normal blood cells.
 These abnormal white blood cells continue to divide and damage the complete normal blood cells.
-As a result, the Leukemia patient fails to provide adequate red blood cells to supply oxygen, adequate normal white blood cells to fight infection and adequate platelets for blood coagulation.
+As a result, the Leukemia patient fails to provide adequate red blood cells to supply oxygen, adequate normal white blood cells to fight infections and adequate platelets for blood coagulation.

-A lymphoma is a form of cancer that affects the lymphocytes in the lymph nodes, which are a part of the immune system.
-There are two kinds of lymphoma-
+Lymphoma is a form of cancer that affects the lymphocytes in the lymph nodes, which are a part of the immune system.
+There are two kinds of lymphoma:

 - Hodgkin lymphoma – originates in the B cells

 - Non-Hodgkin lymphoma, – originates in B or T cells.

-It is a form of skin cancer that targets melanin – the pigment responsible for skin color.
+It is a form of skin cancer that targets melanin – the pigment responsible for skin colour.
 In this form of cancer, the melanocytes are affected resulting in the abnormal formation of melanin.
 It may also affect other tissues that are pigmented, such as the eyes.

 Myeloma targets another part of the immune system- the plasma cells.
-The affected plasma cells, called myeloma cells divide in the bone marrow causing multiple tumors in the bones (Multiple Myeloma also called Kahler disease).
+The affected plasma cells, called myeloma cells divide in the bone marrow causing multiple tumours in the bones (Multiple Myeloma also called Kahler disease).

 CNS (Central Nervous System) cancers originate from the brain and the spinal cord.
-Gliomas, vestibular schwannomas, meningiomas, primary CNS lymphomas, pituitary adenomas, and primitive neuroectodermal tumors are few CNS cancers.
+Gliomas, vestibular schwannomas, meningiomas, primary CNS lymphomas, pituitary adenomas, and primitive neuroectodermal tumours are few CNS cancers.